 Have your puppies had all their shots?

-Our puppies arrive just after they turn eight weeks old.
-While we have them in the store, they are visited by our wonderful vets at South Salem Animal Hospital/Noah's Ark Animal Hospital and puppy shots are kept up-to-date.
+Puppies receive their initial shots before arriving at Puppy Love and are kept up-to-date for their age while they are with us.
 Puppies receive a series of shots until they are about 22 weeks old.
 This will vary slightly according to the vet you use.
-Puppies, like children, receive shots to protect against various serious diseases.
+Puppies, like children, receive shots to protect against various diseases.
 When you purchase your puppy, we send you home with lots of helpful training and feeding information as well as the puppy’s up to date shot record.

 Will my puppy get sick?

 This is very important!
 Just as children pick up illnesses from other children, puppies can pick up colds, coughs and illnesses from other dogs.
 We take the best possible care of our puppies while they are ours and we have a medical room in the store to care for puppies that develop common puppy ailments.
 Like people, puppies can incubate illnesses or hide symptoms.
 That is why we offer a variety of warranties to help you care for your new puppy.